7wp81x/DarkFi/README.md

 # DarkFi
+Its like WiFi Pineapple but for only 2$

 ## Disclaimer!!!
 **This project is for testing and educational purposes.
 Use this on your own device or network.
 I don't take any responsibility for what you do with this program.**

 ## About this project
 This is basically fake captive portal for NodeMCU (ESP8266 Module) with DNS spoofing.
-When you are connected to the AP It ask for social media credential in exchange of "**FREE INTERNET ACCESS**" it also allows you to host and display your own pages to captive portal without having root acess.
+It has functionality simillar to the Wifi Pineapple's Evil Portal attack.
+When you are connected to the AP It ask for social media credential in exchange of **FREE INTERNET ACCESS** it also allows you to host and display your own pages to captive portal without having root acess.
 ### How it works?
 <p>
 Simple.
 The ESP8266 creates a captive portal, then the captive portal redirects all clients to a local IP address which where the webpages is hosted **(192.168.0.100:8080)**.